everythingeverywhere/lab-sb-app/workshop/content/exercises/07-exe.md

 Then restart the application.
 If you use Gradle, run the following command in a terminal window (in the `complete` directory):

-If you use Maven, run the following command in a terminal window (in the `complete` directory):
+Run the following command in a terminal window (in the `complete` directory):

 ```execute-2
 ./mvnw spring-boot:run